 "The operators have identified two bands for their initial 5G rollout: T-Mobile's 600 MHz holdings and Sprint's 2.5 GHz airwaves.
 Neither band, however, will support the punch-in-the-face speeds that the industry has been promising for 5G. … the really big-ticket speeds will have to wait until 5G makes its way into the millimeter airwaves.
 In those high frequency bands, massive amounts of spectrum and a complete revamping of current wireless technologies await."

-Be sure to check out Brendan's full article on Wireless Week, and let us know what you think in the comments section below.
+Be sure to check out Brendan's full article on Wireless Week.

 In February 2019, we changed the spelling of our company name to Opensignal; our app remains the same spelling — OpenSignal app.